 Curcumin in turmeric can prevent and treat cancer, as it has the ability to suppress the growth of tumor cells.
 Turmeric also has antioxidant and anti-inflammatory properties as it contains curcumin, that plays a role in cancer prevention.1

-Like turmeric, ginger contains gingerol, paradol, as well as shogaols, and zingerone, that exhibit certain antioxidant and anti-inflammatory activities that can help in preventing cancer.2 Ginger can protect you
+Like turmeric, ginger contains gingerol, paradol, as well as shogaols, and zingerone, that exhibit certain antioxidant and anti-inflammatory activities that can help in preventing cancer.2 Ginger can protect you against lung cancer, colon cancer, and ovarian cancer and turmeric can prevent breast cancer, bowel cancer, stomach cancer, and skin cancer cells.3 4

 2. Aids Digestion